AndrewGnagy/ZachLoweBot/README.md

 # ZachLoweBot
-A reddit bot for scraping and posting Zach Lowe stories
+A reddit bot for scraping and posting Zach Lowe stories (And links of other NBA podcasts!)

 *ZachLoweBot doesn't hate your favorite team!*